the-teachingRSE-project/competencies/competencies.md

 but it is useful if an RSE knows its place in a \gls{PM} scheme, or can bring in new ideas for improvement.
 Project management in research software engineering poses specific challenges (see \gls{USERS}) that might require the capacity to flexibly adapt to changing conditions and deviate from common project management methods.
+Additionally, the RSE should know that SE offers various methods and approaches specifically tailored to management of software projects and products.

 <!-- Interaction with users and other stakeholders -->
 \skillsection{USERS}